bitwiseworks/cmake-os2/Help/manual/cmake-server.7.rst

   contains the current source directory.
 "buildDirectory"
   contains the current build directory.
+"isGeneratorProvided"
+  true if the target is auto-created by a generator, false otherwise "hasInstallRule" true if the target contains any install rules, false otherwise.
+"installPaths"
+  full path to the destination directories defined by target install rules.
 "artifacts"
   with a list of build artifacts.
 The list is sorted with the most important artifacts first (e.g. a .DLL file is listed before a